level-level/Clarkson-Theme/theme/index.md

 ## BrowserSync
 Keeping multiple browsers and devices synchronized, along with injecting updated CSS and JS in your browser. *

-Currently Roots already uses an `npm` only setup, but this is  up to you to swap this out.
-Because everybody already wants to use Yarn, right :)

 ## Bower
 Front-end package management that just installs the right versions of the packages you need and their dependencies. *

+Currently Roots Sage 9.0 theme already uses an `npm` and Yarn only setup, but it's up to you to swap this out.
+Our next `0.3.0` release will drop Bower for a NPM 5.0 only package installation because that version supports a `.lock` file.

 ## asset-builder
 For the JSON file based asset pipeline. *

-> \* Yupp, we borrowed the Gulp file of Sage.
+> \* Yupp, we borrowed the Gulp file of Roots Sage.
 Thank you!
 Just go to the `development` folder where all the tooling files are.